bitcoin-core/meta/MODERATION-GUIDELINES.md

 If your post is removed because it is considered off-topic: Try to find a better place where the topic can be discussed, and attempt to look for traction in those places.

-If your post is removed because it is too long or repetitive: Take some time iterating offline and post a concise, refined summary of your thoughts with links to outside discussions and texts for readers interested in more details.
+If your post is removed because it is too long or repetitive: Take some time to iterate offline and then post a concise, refined summary of your thoughts with links to outside discussions and texts for readers interested in more details.